 You are requested to kindly reactivate my account, 1111-2222-3333-4444.
 I have not been using this account for the past year, and yesterday I tried to make a transaction, but unfortunately, I was not able to make it.

 I have attached the required documents and my old checkbook along with this letter.

 Let me know if you need any further support for the renewal of my ATM cards as well.
-I will highly appreciate it if you could give me a new User ID for accessing internet banking.
+I would highly appreciate it if you could give me a new user ID for accessing Internet banking.

-Looking forward to your kind assistant on this matter.
+I look forward to your kind assistance on this matter.